scm-manager/scm-review-plugin/docs/en/details-page/index.md

 ### Diff
 The "Diff" tab shows the changes between the target and source branch on a file level.

-There are two buttons at the top of the area to provide a better overview of the changes:
+On the left side just above the diff view you are able to see new, modified and deleted files summarized

+On the right side, just opposite of the summarized files there is a coghweel button with the following options:
-- The first button show and hide the whitespace changes.
+- The first checkbox show and hide the whitespace changes.
-- The second button can collapse all changesets.
+- The second checkbox can collapse all changesets.

 The changes are indicated based on the established format: